corbin1988/angular-testing/README.md

 ## Testing Philosophy

 One of the reasons software testing is so difficult is because the multitude of approaches.
 Different companies, programming languages, frameworks, and individuals hold varying opinions on how software should be tested.
-In this section we’ll speak about three things: code coverage, opinionation, and why companied have different levels of testing.
+In this section we’ll speak about three things: code coverage, opinionation, why companies have different levels of testing, and testing methodology/workflow.

 ### Code Coverage